galminyana/galminyana.github.io/Assignment02.md

         ret();
 }
 ```
-Now the code can be compiled with `gcc` using the `-fno-stack-protector` and `-z execstack` options:
+Now the code can be compiled with `gcc`, using the `-fno-stack-protector` and `-z execstack` options:
 ```markdown
 gcc -fno-stack-protector -z execstack shellcode.c -o shellcode
 ```
 The shellcode can be executed.
-A `netcat` listener is opened in one terminal, while in another terminal, `./shellcode` is executed.
-Everything works as expected as per the screenshot:
+A `netcat` listener is opened in one terminal, while in another terminal, `./shellcode` is run.
+Everything works as expected, as per the screenshot:

 <img src="https://galminyana.github.io/img/A02_ReverseShell-ExecveStack_V2_Result01.png" width="75%" height="75%">